sorushn/dota2_analysis/README.md

 ### Running using Docker

-use `docker-compose up -d` to run the containarized version
+use `docker-compose up -d` to run the containerized version

 ### Running using Python